ecgaebler/wittree/README.md

-# wittree
+# Wittree
-Wittree (What is this tree), A tool for easy tree identification
+Wittree (What is this tree) is a tool for easy tree identification.

+Initially a web app written for the sake of learning React, I hope to make a mobile version at some point.